leapdeck/TurbotideTrivia/README.md

 # 🚤 TurbotideTrivia

-Load up speedboat trivia throttle!
-This is your go-to game for fast-paced fun covering all things speedboats—models, engines, legendary events, and engineering wonders.
-Learn, play, and ride the wave of excitement! 🌊
+Load up speedboat trivia and throttle!
+This is your go-to game covering all things speedboats—models, engines, legendary events, and engineering wonders. 🌊

 Dive into a sea of trivia—from full-throttle designs and electric speedboats to racetracks, propellers, and podium glory.
-Whether you're into horsepower stats or sleek hull builds, every question delivers a splash of seaside learning. 🛥️💡
+Whether you're into horsepower stats or sleek hull builds, you'll learn across a range of sea-side facts 🛥️💡

 ## 🚀 Key Features